Opening a Roth IRA for your child can be a huge headstart

 - Buy a target-date or lifecycle fund that automatically adjusts as your child grows

-- Consult a financial advisor, one who works at your brokerage or an independent one
+- Consult a financial advisor, either one who works at your brokerage or an independent one

 If you begin your kid’s Roth IRA with a small amount, like $500, you may need to wait to buy certain funds.
-Some mutual funds have a $2,500 minimum, said John Boroff, director retirement product management at Boston-based Fidelity Investments.
+Some mutual funds have a $2,500 minimum, according to Boroff.

-After the child who owns the account is 18 (or 21 in some states), you can take steps with your brokerage to shift the account into his or her control.
-As long as the account has been open for five years, he or she will have options for how to use the money.
+After the child who owns the account is 18 (or 21 in some states), you can take steps with your brokerage to shift the account into your son’s or daughter’s control.
+As long as the account has been open for five years, they will have options for how to use the money.

 - For retirement savings.
-The owner (the child who has grown up!) can withdraw the money after 59½.
+The owner (the child who has grown up!) can withdraw the money after age 59½.
 No taxes will be owed on the earnings.

 - To buy a house.
 The owner can withdraw funds to buy a house before reaching 59½.
 The money must be used as a down payment for closing costs.
 The withdrawal is limited to $10,000.
 Early withdrawals for a home purchases are penalty and tax free.

 - For education expenses.
 The owner can withdraw money for college, but they will pay taxes on the earnings.
-However, there is no 10% early withdrawal penalty if the money is used for qualified education expenses (tuition, fees, books, supplies, equipment and most room and board charges).
+However, there is no 10 percent early withdrawal penalty if the money is used for qualified education expenses (tuition, fees, books, supplies, equipment and most room and board charges).

 How to Use a Roth IRA to Teach Kids About Money

 It’s hard for some kids to save money that they have earned when they would rather be spending it on games, movies or clothes.
-Some parents make contributions to their daughter’s Roth IRA as a reward or match for the money earned in a summer job or over the year, says Boroff.
+Some parents make contributions to their child’s Roth IRA as a reward or match for the money earned in a summer job or over the year.